MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/about-locale-language.md

 To change the locale, go to the **My Settings** page.
 For more information, see [Change Basic Settings](ui-change-basic-settings.md).

+## <a name="application-version"></a>Application Version

+In the **Help and Support** page, you can see the version of [!INCLUDE [prodshort](includes/prodshort.md)] that your company is based on.
+If you want to base a company on a different version, your administrator can create a new production environment.
+For more information, see [Create a new production environment](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-environments#create-a-new-production-environment) in the developer- and IT Pro content.

 ## <a name="languages-of-the-included365finincludesd365fin_mdmd-help"></a>Languages of the [!INCLUDE[d365fin](includes/d365fin_md.md)] Help
 The Help content for the core functionality in [!INCLUDE[d365fin](includes/d365fin_md.md)] publishes to the Microsoft Docs site and available in a number of different languages.
 If you access the docs from inside [!INCLUDE[d365fin](includes/d365fin_md.md)], the content will display in your language.
 If a particular page is not available in your language yet, it will be shown in English.